se2p/pynguin/docs/user/quickstart.rst

 .. literalinclude:: ../source/_static/example.py
     :linenos:
     :language: python
-    :lines: 16-
+    :lines: 9-

-The example consists of a couple of classes in one module file, with some methods in each class.
+The example is the classical ``triangle`` example from courses on Software Testing, which yields for three given integers—assumed to be the lengths of the triangle's edges—what type of triangle it is.
 Note that we have annotated all parameter and return types, according to :pep:`484`.

 Before we can start, we create a directory for the output (this assumes you are on a